-- Cut cabbage into 1 inch slices, cutting horizontally.
-Place on a baking sheet in a single layer.
+- Cut the head of cabbage into 1-inch slices, cutting horizontally.
+Place them on a baking sheet in a single layer.

-- Drizzle extra virging olive oil over cabbage steaks, spreading out with a basting brush.
-Season with fine sea salt and ground black pepper.
+- Drizzle the extra virgin olive oil over the cabbage steaks, spreading out with a basting brush.
+Season with the fine sea salt and ground black pepper.

 - Bake for 15-18 minutes, or until outside leaves are turning brown and caramelizing.

-- While cabbage steaks cook, place all ingredients for aioli in a small food processor and blend until smooth.
+- While the cabbage steaks cook, place the mayonnaise, garlic, paprika and salt into a small food processor, blend until smooth.

-- When cabbage steaks are cooked, top with aioli and crumbled bacon.
+- When cabbage steaks are cooked, top with the aioli and crumbled bacon.